Sky1sBloo/num-conv/README.md

 ## Usage
 ### --help
 > Lists all commands
+### --print [conversion] ...
+> A modifier of printing the operations during the conversion processes
 ### --dec2base [decimal] [base]
 > Converts a decimal to radix with precision 8